robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

 3. Note that version `0.2` is significantly smaller than `0.1`.

 Docker built two images.
 One named `<none>` has the build tools and is larger, one is named `hellodotnet:0.2` and is smaller.
-We did this so we don't need to deploy the build tools to the production server.
+We did this so we don't need to deploy the build tools to the production server, and so we built the .net app in a very consistent environment.

 Step 11: Prune unnamed images